70% off

 What is a salary?

-For example, maybe instead of being a sole proprietor, Patty setup Riverside Catering as a Private/Proprietary limited company (Pty Ltd).
-She has decided to give herself a salary of R50,000 out of her catering business.
-From there, she could do the math to determine what her paycheck should be given her current pay schedule.
+For example, maybe instead of being a sole proprietor, Patty setup Riverside Catering as a Private/Proprietary limited company (Pty Ltd) and has decided to give herself a salary of R50,000 out of her catering business.
+From there, she could do the math to determine what her pay cheque should be given her current pay schedule.

 Pros and cons of a salary